Prizma

 William Van Doren Kelley and his invention, the Prizma color camera.

 The Prizma Color system was a color motion picture process, invented in 1913 by William Van Doren Kelley and Charles Raleigh.
 Initially, it was a two-color additive color system, similar to its predecessor, Kinemacolor.
-However, Kelley eventually transformed Prizma into a bi-pack color system that itself became the predecessor for future color processes such as Multicolor and Cinecolor.
+Kelley eventually transformed Prizma into a bi-pack color system that itself became the predecessor for future color processes such as Multicolor and Cinecolor.